nickjackolaisen/BusinessInitiaitive/_posts/llc/2023-08-15-name_your_llc.md

 **Changing your LLC's name involves filing an amendment with the state** where you registered your business.

-The process and fees for amending your LLC's name vary by state, so be sure to check with your Secretary of State office for specific guidelines.
+The process and fees for amending your LLC's name vary by state, so be sure to <a href="https://www.businessinitiative.org/directory/secretary-of-state-list/" target="_blank">check with your Secretary of State office</a> for specific guidelines.

 -   Before changing your LLC's name, consider the potential impact on your branding, marketing materials, and legal documents.